Writing a follow-up email is one of the best ways to increase the conversion rate of your cold mailing campaigns.

 - Ask for a single action from the recipient of the email.
 Ex: Do you mind if we talk about this topic by phone/videoconference?
 It will only take 5 minutes.
 I leave you my number/zoom link

-In the following sections, we will see in different examples how to apply these tips in your follow-up emails.
+In the following sections, we will see different examples of how to apply these tips in your follow-up emails.

 How to write a sales follow-up email